ankitects/anki-manual/src/sync-server.md

 point each of your Anki clients to the address, eg something like `http://192.168.1.200:8080/`.
 The URL can be configured in the preferences.

+If you're using AnkiMobile and are unable to connect to a server on your local network, please go into the iOS settings, locate Anki near the bottom, and toggle "Allow Anki to access local network" off and then on again.

 Older desktop clients required you to define SYNC_ENDPOINT and SYNC_ENDPOINT_MEDIA.
 If using an older client, you'd put it as e.g. `http://192.168.1.200:8080/sync/` and `http://192.168.1.200:8080/msync/` respectively.
 AnkiDroid also currently